Jonathan Pollard: Espionage

 Naval Criminal Investigative Service (NCIS) investigator Ronald Olive has alleged that Pollard passed classified information to South Africa, and attempted, through a third party, to sell classified information to Pakistan on multiple occasions.
 Pollard also stole classified documents related to China on behalf of his wife, who used the information to advance her personal business interests.
-She kept these secret materials around the house, where investigating authorities discovered them when Pollard's espionage activity came to light.
+She kept these secret materials in the house, where investigating authorities discovered them when Pollard's espionage activity was revealed.

 During Pollard's trial, the U.S. government's memorandum in aid of sentencing challenged the "defendant's claim that he was motivated by altruism rather than greed".
 The government said that Pollard had "disclosed classified information in anticipation of financial gain" in other instances:

 The government's investigation has revealed that defendant provided to certain of his acquaintances U.S. classified documents which defendant obtained through U.S. Navy sources.
 The classified documents which defendant disclosed to two such acquaintances, both of whom are professional investment advisers, contained classified economic and political analyses which defendant believed would help his acquaintances render investment advice to their clients ...
 Defendant acknowledged that, although he was not paid for his unauthorized disclosures of classified information to the above-mentioned acquaintances, he hoped to be rewarded ultimately through business opportunities that these individuals could arrange for defendant when he eventually left his position with the U.S. Navy.
 In fact, defendant was involved in an ongoing business venture with two of these acquaintances at the time he provided the classified information to them ...